-How has the economic downturn affected your compensation?
-Have you been impacted by benefits reductions, salary freezes, or mandatory furloughs?
+How has your compensation changed as architecture firms emerge from the Great Recession?
+Have your benefits been reduced or increased?
 How do you think your colleagues have fared?

-The AIA Compensation Report, compiled from our survey of U.S. architecture firms, offers compelling information on the state of the profession and includes compensation data for 40 architecture firm positions in 29 states, 32 metro areas, and 12 cities.
-Whether you use the complete national report or one of nine regional reports, you will have a better understanding of your value.
+The AIA Compensation Report, compiled from our survey of U.S. architecture firms, offers compelling information on the state of the profession and includes compensation data for 39 architecture firm positions in 28 states, 28 metro areas, and 14 cities.

 The AIA Compensation